Wings Out West Airshow

 Vampire Airshows mission is the merging of Entertainment and Education.
 The Vampire is unique to the Airshow circuit and brings Speed, Noise, Jet Warbird Aerobatics, and a profile that grabs the audience’s attention.
 In the process, while Jerry "Vlad" Conley flies the aircraft, his banter with the announcer draws the crowds into learning about the aircraft.
 The aircraft is fully aerobatic performing rolls, Cuban eights, Shark tooths, inverted flight, high speed passes, and all with a killer smoke system.
 The Vampire, being the Beginning of all modern jet aviation, is truly inspiring to watch fly.

-The Wings Out West 75th anniversary celebration of D-Day features a historic C-74 aircraft: "D-Day Doll", flying and on display at this year's airshow at OctoberWest.
+The Wings Out West 75th anniversary celebration of D-Day featured a historic C-53 aircraft: "D-Day Doll".

 "D-Day Doll" was built at the Douglas factory in Santa Monica, California.
 It is one of 159 C-53Ds and was delivered to AAF on July 7, 1943.
 It was assigned to the 434th Troop Carrier Group and was stationed at various locations in the U.S. and Europe before arriving at Royal Air Force (RAF) Aldermaston, UK in March 1944.
 The group's D-Day mission was to tow gliders carrying reinforcements to 101st Division troops who had been dropped earlier in the night near Utah Beach.
 On June 6, 1944, 52 of the Group's planes, each towing a Waco glider, took off from RAF Aldermaston Airfield for Normandy.
 Aircraft 830 flew three missions on D-Day and the next day.